Best Elden Ring starting class to pick for your first run

 Best Elden Ring Magic Build Class: Astrologer

-If you enjoy taking fights from a safe distance and relying on a range of spells while Spirits Summons do your bidding, the Astrologer starting class may be right for you.
+If you enjoy taking fights from a safe distance and relying on a range of spells while Spirits Summons do your bidding, Astrologer may be the right starting class for you.
 This is the ideal starting class for magic users.

 Although it begins at a low level of 6 with relatively low health, the Astrologer is strongest when it comes to spell-casting.
 With Mind, Dexterity, and Intelligence stats all leading the way, your abilities will be dealing as much damage as possible in the early game.